dxd132630/ddndd.io/QuickRefToTechInterview.md

 3. **Radix sort** :The idea of Radix Sort is to do digit by digit sort starting from least significant digit to most significant digit.
 Radix sort uses counting sort as a subroutine to sort.
    Do following for each digit i where i varies from least significant digit to the most significant digit.
-      Repeat : Sort input array using counting sort (or any stable sort) according to the i’th digit.
+      Repeat : Sort input array using counting sort (or any stable sort) according to the ith digit.

    **Big O complexities** :